aidoge-lab/aidoge-lab.github.io/insight.prompt.md

 # AI Model Insights Analysis Template

+## Data Source
+`data/models/notable_ai_models.sql` is the data format definition, and the database file is located in `db/ai_insights.db`.

+## Insight Mining Requirements
-Based on the data query methods in `query_examples.py`, I want to extract comprehensive model insights:
+I want to extract comprehensive model insights:
 - Analyze all AI models with a scatter plot where:
   - X-axis: Model release year
   - Y-axis: Model parameter count (trainable parameters)
   - Y-axis scale: Logarithmic (log10) to handle the wide range of parameter sizes
-  - domain as series differentiation
+  - domain as series differentiation (The primary domain(s) the model is designed for)

 folder_name=insights/model_size
 Implementation approach divided into four stages: